ConnieGuan/YellowCow/ideas.md

     ShortcutShare allows users to share the shortcut route on campus that most people are not aware of.
 This will allows users to have fun and explore the campus at the same time.
+    Storyboard: (Tony)

 # Idea 5 -
     GeoCashing with location as area to look for prize
+    Storyboard: (Jorenne)

 # Idea 6 - Wanderlust
     Do you ever see cool places on Instagram and think "I want to see that in person!"
 With this app, users can see all the cool places their friends have visited in one convenient map.
 You can even add your own and share it with your friends!
 Wanderlust allows users to see the sights at their current location or future vacation spot that you can't find anywhere else!

 # Idea 7 - THE ROCK PEDOMETER
     Working out is easier than ever with Dwayne "The Rock" Johnson in your pocket!
     For every 100 meters you run, you'll hear the Rock's motivational voice telling you that you're doing a good job.